Sabir-Ali-Mondal/Not-Pi-Vision/README.md

 ## 🧪 Project Components

-- **AI Chatbot**: Accepts queries and returns code-based visualizations.
-(Perplexity, Chatgpt , Mistral AI)
+- **AI Automation**: Accepts queries and returns code-based visualizations.
+(Gemini, Perplexity, Chatgpt , Mistral AI)
 - **Frontend Renderer**: HTML/JS canvas for real-time rendering of concepts.
-- **Optional Backend**: Can be used for auto generations, using gemini ai.
+- **Optional Backend**: Can be used for auto generations, using Gemini AI.
 - **Voice & Text**: Converts concept explanation into audio and text.

 ---